Soft, flaky, buttery, vanilla flavored and soaked in syrup, these Polish pretzels are the best!

 These delicious pretzels are filled with a butter and vanilla sugar mixture.
 I actually was tempted to add also some cinnamon because I love cinnamon rolls :).
 But this is a different recipe and I decided to respect it.

 This pretzels are traditionally shaped into rings but you can also shape them into a German style pretzel.

-Baked Polish pretzels, while they are still hot, are soaked into a syrup made from sugar, water and vanilla flavor.
+Baked Polish pretzels, while they are still hot, are soaked into a syrup made from sugar, water and vanilla essence.
 You may soak the pretzels once or twice, but trust me, twice is always better than once :).

 I believe this soaking into syrup has Romanian origins because we use to soak into syrup almost any sweet pastry.

 Anyway, these Polish pretzels are absolutely delicious and you must try them.

 – 550 gr (4 cups and 3 tablespoons) flour